mnoyes68/yugioh_ml/README.md

-# yu-gi-oh
+# yugioh_ml

-Instructions to run:
+This app exists to test the application of machine learning methods to train a model to successfully play Yu-Gi-Oh

- - In server directory, run python app.py
+To build, run `build_app.sh`
- - In client directory, run npm run serve
+To run the server, run `run_web_server.sh`